 Research shows that Texas faces a drastic shortage of Latinx males in the classroom.
 The Maestro Program was created to reach and recruit more prospective Latinx male teachers for K-12 teaching positions.

-Maestro, launching in Fall 2022, is a new initiative to strengthen the diversification of Texas’ teaching force by recruiting, preparing, and supporting Latinx men to earn their degrees and teaching credentials.
+Maestro is a new initiative to strengthen the diversification of Texas’ teaching force by recruiting, preparing, and supporting Latinx men to earn their degrees and teaching credentials.

 This will mark an increase of Latinx men entering the teaching ranks, resulting in more Latino male teachers serving as role models for the youth whom they teach and guide — bringing more “windows and mirrors” to classrooms throughout Texas schools.
 Our aim is to close the gap by increasing the number of Latinx male teachers serving as role models and achieving social, educational, and financial stability.